Graphite elephant portrait.

-Once you are happy with the initial look of your graphite elephant drawing you can then begin to fine-tune and refine the definition and details as I mentioned earlier.
+Once you are happy with the initial look of your graphite Elephant portrait you can then begin to fine-tune and refine the definition and details as I mentioned earlier.

-Firstly, using a thin piece of eraser that I cut from a larger eraser I began to pick out some detail.
+Firstly, using a thin piece of eraser I began to pick out some detail.
 Starting with the elephant's ears then moving on to the trunk, body, and legs.

 NB: You can also get electric erasers for picking out the finer details which most professional artists prefer to use.
 There are also some other types of eraser options available like Tombow Mono zero erasers.
 Since first writing this tutorial I have started using the Tombow erasers and have had pleasing results in doing so.